Remuneration policy

 Decision-making process to determine the remuneration

-Remuneration of identified staff (defined in the Group Remuneration Policy and determined as described in the Assessment of Identified Staff Procedure) is determined by the Supervisory Board.
-The remuneration of non-identified staff is determined and implemented by or on behalf of the Managing Board, although the ultimate responsibility for the remuneration policy of non-identified staff lies with the Supervisory Board.
-For senior managers in the HR, compliance, internal audit, and risk-management control functions, remuneration is directly supervised by the HR and Remuneration Committee.
+Remuneration of Identified Staff (defined in the Bank’s Group Remuneration Policy and determined as described in the Assessment of Identified Staff Procedure) is determined by the Supervisory Board.
+The remuneration of non-Identified Staff is determined and implemented by or on behalf of the Managing Board, although the ultimate responsibility for the remuneration policy of non-Identified Staff lies with the Supervisory Board.
+For senior managers in the control functions Compliance, Risk Management and Internal Audit, remuneration is directly supervised by the HR, Remuneration & Nomination Committee.

 As a general principle, CEB’s Group Remuneration Policy authorizes the Supervisory Board under certain conditions to revise or reclaim the variable remuneration of (a group of) employees, as defined in the policy.